 THE DISPLACED ROHINGYA PEOPLE IN BANGLADESH ARE IN DESPERATE NEED.

-- Samaritan’s Purse are sending more doctors and nurses to alleviate the stresses already overwhelming our partner, Memorial Christian Hospital.
+- Samaritan’s Purse have sent doctors and nurses to alleviate the stresses already overwhelming our partner, Memorial Christian Hospital.

-- We are increasing our medical efforts by expanding to a second, twenty-four bed ward in the hospital to help cope with those requiring lifesaving surgeries.
+- We increased our medical efforts by expanding to a second, 24-bed ward in the hospital to help cope with those requiring lifesaving surgeries.

-- Our DC-8 aircraft left North Carolina on Thursday 7th December and will be delivering 20 tons of emergency medical supplies this weekend to meet the rapidly increasing need.
+- During December Our DC-8 aircraft delivered 20 tons of emergency medical supplies to meet the rapidly increasing need.

 The UN is calling this latest attack by the Burmese military on the Rohingya, genocide and ethnic cleansing.
 Myanmar, primarily a Buddhist country, has for decades persecuted and attacked the Muslim Rohingya.
 But the latest attacks which began in August are the worst yet.
 Dozens of villages have been burned to the ground.
 Even if these refugees could return, for so many, no homes remain.